KeitaASHIDA/KeitaASHIDA.github.io/index.md

 ## Keita ASHIDA Web Site
+I'm Keita ASHIDA.
-I'm Keita ASHIDA, a postdoctoral researcher at [Ito Lab](http://webpark2072.sakura.ne.jp/lab/) at Universal Biology Institute, Graduate School of Science, The University of Tokyo, Japan.
+I was a postdoctoral researcher at [Ito Lab](http://webpark2072.sakura.ne.jp/lab/) at Universal Biology Institute, Graduate School of Science, The University of Tokyo, Japan.
-I am investigating stochastic thermodynamics in biological systems.
+I was investigating stochastic thermodynamics in biological systems.
 I have a background in neuroscience with a quantitative biological approach, especially for fluorescence imaging and _Caenorhabditis elegans_.

 #### Interests